OpenLMIS/openlmis-functional-tests/README.md

 ## Do and Don't

-There are some stuff that you should avoid while writing functional tests that might result in the test being stable rather than failing randomly.
+The following are a few tips on things to do and to avoid to ensure that the tests are stable and do not fail randomly.

 ### Executing an action

 Remember that some actions might result in opening a loading modal, which will block the UI and make user unable to do any action.
-Functional tests are not smart enough to remember about that out of the box so we've created a class representing an action, which will take care of waiting for the action to finish as well as the modal to close.
+Functional tests are not smart enough to remember that out of the box so we've created a class representing an action, which will take care of waiting for the action to finish as well as the modal to close.
 In order to use it all you need to do is: